TRAINING.

 We offer a dedicated academic focus in Strategic Environmental Communication & Media (SECM) for students who are serious about honing their skills and using communication and media as a vehicle for environmental change.
 Graduates of the SECM program have enhanced career opportunities and have been placed everywhere from communication consulting firms to community outreach management positions to jobs as organizational spokespeople and strategists.

-Communication for
+Communication Courses

 Students begin their training with a deep dive into communication, persuasion, and decision-making science to understand how their audiences will process environmental messages.
 Students study the elements of compelling storytelling and practice adapting their message to diverse audiences.
 By mastering the art of good storytelling, students are well-equipped to specialize in any communication approach.